Bachtiar17/BBTN-Stock-Price-Prediction/README.md

-You can run the program using -python BBTN.py
+- You can run the program using -python BBTN.py <br>
-You can analize how the program works using Analisys.ipnb The dataset is BBTN_SIMU2.xlsx
+- You can analize how the program works using Analisys.ipnb <br>
+- The dataset is BBTN_SIMU2.xlsx <br>
-The model is lrsaham2.pkl
+- The model is lrsaham2.pkl <br>